-Entering students who have taken sufficient French or Spanish in high school may receive from six to twelve hours credit by taking a CLEP examination in French or Spanish.
+Entering students who have taken sufficient foreign language courses in high school may receive from six to twelve hours credit by taking a CLEP examination.
 Only nine hours credit by examination may be counted toward a major or six toward a minor.